Our funding comes from our readers, and we may earn a commission if you make a purchase through the links on our website.

 best free open-source sflow collectors and analyzers

-That's where these open-source options comes into play – you often lose out slightly on the enterprise level of support and depth of some features, but generally more than make up for it in the realm of variety of features and flexibility of the software itself.
+That's where these open-source options come into play – you often lose out slightly on the enterprise level of support and depth of some features, but generally more than makeup for it in the realm of variety of features and flexibility of the software itself.

 On the plus side, several open-source suites do offer some paid support and more enterprise-friendly options, which gives you the best of both worlds.